-The above shows the basic layout with a TD tags for each item of data, TR tags wrapping the rows, only one in his case and TABLE tags enclosing the whole table.
-The TABLE tag can have attributes such as BORDER (in pixels) and BGCOLOR for background and also attributes to ALIGN to LEFT, RIGHT or CENTER.
-In the case of LEFT and RIGHT the text will flow round the table on the latest generation Browsers.
-The same attributes can also be used with Images to get text to flow round them.
-You can also force the WIDTH and HEIGHT of a table and an Image although in the case of an Image it should be set to the same size as the Image and used to "reserve" space whilst the Image is downloaded.
+The above shows the basic layout with a TD tags for each item of data (one in this case, TR tags wrapping the rows, only one in his case and TABLE tags enclosing the whole table.
+You can use styles to center the table or align it left and right with the text flowing round it.
+You can also force the width and height of a table (or Image) although in the case of an Image it should be set to the same size as the Image and used to "reserve" space whilst the Image is downloaded.
 The WIDTH can be set to be a percentage of the window size with Tables which is very useful.

 Before reading further you should look at the example below in a browser window which is not maximised so you can resize it and watch the contents adapt.
 Good HTML design is all about ensuring the viewer (visitor) to your site retains the ability to adapt what you provide to his requirements.